OnkarKulkarni2001/GTest_IntegrationTesting/README.md

 # GTest_IntegrationTesting
-This is a project for integration testing using GTest library
+This is a project for integration testing using GTest library and coded from scratch in C++.